 16 June 2021 – Pavement Prophecies and Papercuts by Sophie Herxheimer, exhibition preview, Bookartbookshop, London, 6pm-8pm

 An exhibition of the wonderful papercut illustrations made for Marina’s “Inventory of a Life mislaid.
 An unreliable memoir” was shown at the Bookartbookshop.
 Read about Sophie’s process in her “Spilling the Ink” blog post: The exhibition also featured Sophie’s entire deck of 78 prophetic cards INDEX, published by Zimzalla.

 10 June 2021 – Under the Rainbow: Voices from Lockdown, TORCH (The Oxford Research Centre in the Humanities)

-Under the Rainbow: Voices from Lockdown will feature the author James Attlee in discussion with Marina Warner and Professor Pablo Mukherjee (Warwick University).
+Under the Rainbow: Voices from Lockdown featured the author James Attlee in discussion with Marina Warner and Professor Pablo Mukherjee (Warwick University).
 Chaired by Professor Wes Williams, TORCH Director.

 More information can be found here.
 The event can be watched live here.